nikiimisal/Internship--Project-s/README.md

 ---

-# ♻️ STEP 14 – Verify Recovery Points
+# 🚀 STEP 14 – Verify Recovery Points

-Navigate to:

-`Backup Vaults → ProjectBackupVault`

-You should see recovery points for:

-- `EC2 Instance`
-- `RDS Database`

-📸 Take screenshot.

----

-# 🔍 STEP 15 – View Backup Recovery Points

 If you want to verify whether the **backup has been successfully created**, you can view the **Recovery Points** stored inside the Backup Vault.